 TGbe editor: please revise the last paragraph (A non-AP EHT STA establishes …) as follows:

 A non-AP EHT STA establishes membership for one or more r-TWT schedules with its associated EHT AP by following the rules defined in 26.8.3 (Broadcast TWT operation) with the additional rules defined in 35.9.2 (r-TWT agreement setup).
-An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce one or more r-TWT SPs as described in 35.9.3 (r-TWT service periods announcement).
+An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce one or more r-TWT SPs as described in 35.9.3 (r-TWT (#10893,13023)SPs announcement).
 EHT STAs that support r-TWT operation follow the rules as defined in 26.8.3 (Broadcast TWT operation) and the additional rules and restrictions that are defined in the subclauses below.

 ---- END of editing instruction ----------------------

-35.9.3 r-TWT service periods announcement
+35.9.3 (#10893,13023)R-TWT SPs announcement

 TGbe editor: please revise the first paragraph as follows:

-If there is any r-TWT agreement set up, the EHT AP shall announce the r-TWT SP schedule information in the modified broadcast TWT element contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation).
+If there is any r-TWT agreement set up, the EHT AP shall announce (#13101)the r-TWT schedule information by including r-TWT parameter set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element), contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation).

 An r-TWT scheduling AP, while advertising an r-TWT schedule, shall indicate whether or not the schedule is available for accommodating any new membership.
 If the Restricted TWT Schedule Full subfield in the Broadcast TWT Info subfield in a Restricted TWT Parameter Set field is set to 1, it indicates that the corresponding r-TWT schedule is not available for accommodating any new membership; otherwise, it is available for new membership.
-A STA should not request to establish membership in an r-TWT schedule advertised by the r-TWT scheduling AP with Restricted TWT Schedule Full subfield set to 1.
+A (#11023)non-AP STA should not request to establish membership in an r-TWT schedule advertised by the r-TWT scheduling AP with Restricted TWT Schedule Full subfield set to 1.

 ---- END of editing instruction ----------------------